BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at $z=7.04$: Introduction

 The advent of \jwst enables direct observations of low-mass galaxies ($\mstar >10^6~\Msun$) and SMBHs ($\mbh>10^6~\Msun$) at $z>5$, offering new insights into their co-evolution.
 Recent discoveries reveal a large population of accreting SMBHs in low-mass galaxies at these redshifts \citep{matthee+2024}, with many appearing over-massive relative to their hosts' stellar mass \citep[e.g.][]{kocevski+2023,ubler+2023,harikane+2023,kokorev+2023,maiolino+2024}.
 While \mstar measurements in AGN-dominated systems remain uncertain, observations of faint SMBHs with low accretion rates support this trend \citep{carnall+2023,juodzbalis+2024a}.
-Notably, SMBHs at $z>5$ may still lie on the local \mbh--$\sigma$ relation \citep{maiolino+2024}, suggesting a degree of co-evolution \textit{before} the onset of the local \mbh--\mstar relation, which may happen at later epochs and/or higher mass ranges (\citealp{sun+2024,li+2025}; McClymont W., in prep.).
+Notably, SMBHs at $z>5$ may still lie on the local \mbh--$\sigma$ relation \citep{maiolino+2024}, suggesting a degree of co-evolution \textit{before} the onset of the local \mbh--\mstar relation, which may happen at later epochs and/or higher mass ranges \citep{sun+2024,li+2025}, but could hold already for the total baryonic mass \citep{mcclymont+2025b}.

 In addition to a possible departure from local scaling relations, several broad-line AGN display strong Balmer breaks; if these spectral features arise from evolved stellar populations (a few hundred Myr and older), they would imply the existence of massive, old galaxies 600~Myr after the Big Bang \citep{wang+2024a,wang+2024b} with extremely high surface densities \citep{baggen+2024,ma+2024}.
 Alternatively, these Balmer breaks could arise from dense gas absorption \citep{inayoshi+maiolino2025} along the line of sight to the SMBH.
 The discovery of \target \citep{furtak+2023,furtak+2024} enabled us to break this degeneracy.
 The continuum of this source cannot be well reproduced by stellar-population spectra alone \citep[][at least not without invoking \textit{ad hoc} attenuation laws]{ma+2024}.
 Subsequent \jwst observations have revealed that the equivalent widths (EW) of the broad lines are time variable \citetext{\citealp{ji+2025}, hereafter: \citetalias{ji+2025}; \citealp{furtak+2025}}, ruling out a stellar origin \citep[e.g.,][]{baggen+2024,kokubo+2024}.
 Furthermore, time variability of the rest-frame optical continuum \citepalias{ji+2025} implies an AGN origin \citetext{but see \citealp{furtak+2025} for a different view}.
 Even more importantly, the narrow \Hbeta and \OIIIL emission lines impose an upper limit on \mdyn that is one order of magnitude lower than the \mstar inferred when assuming a stellar origin of the Balmer break.